Sustainability and Resilience in Rural Areas

 Student Participation: The REU student will install nets to gather microplastics from streams in agricultural and suburban areas in Nebraska.
 The student will separate and characterize the microplastics using stereoscopy.
 Student Outcomes: The REU student will gain exposure to field research and laboratory training in microplastic characterization methods including density separation and oxidation.
 The student will learn to use visible light and UV microscopes.
 Prerequisite Knowledge and Training: No formal course prerequisites.
 Microscopy training to be conducted during the first week of the program by the graduate student and faculty mentor.

-Dr. Nathan Huynh
+Dr. Nathan Huynh and Dr. Li Zhao

 CIVIL & ENVIRONMENTAL ENGINEERING: TRANSPORTATION ENGINEERING